2025–26 Scottish Premiership

 From Wikipedia, the free encyclopedia

-The 2025–26 Scottish Premiership (known as the William Hill Premiership for sponsorship reasons) is the 13th season of the Scottish Premiership, the highest division of Scottish football, and the 129th edition overall of the top national league competition, not including one cancelled due to World War II.
+The 2025–26 Scottish Premiership (known as the William Hill Premiership for sponsorship reasons) was the 13th season of the Scottish Premiership, the highest division of Scottish football, and the 129th edition overall of the top national league competition, not including one cancelled due to World War II.
 The season began on 2 August 2025.[1]

 | Season | 2025–26 |